MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-119.md

 # Customer - Sales list (report)

-The *Customer - Sales list* report shows customer sales for a period.
+The **Customer - Sales list** report shows customer sales for a period.
 You can choose to include only customers with total sales that exceed a minimum amount.
 You can also specify whether you want the report to show address details for each customer.

-The report is based on recorded sales (LCY) from customer ledger entries.
-At the bottom of the report, the total reported sales are shown in LCY.
-The total is based on the customers you have included in the report, that is, the customers that are within the filters on the Customer FastTab and have total sales greater than the amount specified in the **Amounts (LCY) Greater Than** field on the **Options** FastTab.
+The report is based on recorded sales in local currency (LCY) from customer ledger entries.
+The total reported sales are in LCY.
+The total is based on the customers you included in the report.
+That is, the customers that:

+* Are within the filters on the **Customer** FastTab.
+* Have total sales greater than the amount specified in the **Amounts (LCY) Greater Than** field on the **Options** FastTab.

 ## Use cases

 <!--
 Prompt